 Tom previously served as Director of the Books & Prints Departments at Doyle New York.
 Tom was educated at Stanford University (MA American literature), Columbia College (BA English) and Choate Rosemary Hall.
-He is a member of the Grolier Club and occasionally finds time to pursue the recording of instrumental music, having released four albums under the name Hallock Hill.
+He is a member of the Grolier Club, the Bibliographical Society of America, The Manuscript Society, and occasionally finds time to pursue the recording of instrumental music, having released four albums under the name Hallock Hill.

 More about Tom Lecky can be found on his PBS Antiques Roadshow appraiser page and in these select mentions in the press: